arcetri/sts/README.md

 ## Special thanks

 Special thanks go to the original code developers.
 Without their efforts this modified code would not have been possible.
-The original NIST document, [SP800-22Rev1a][paper], was extremely valuable to us.
+The original NIST document, [original SP800-22Rev1a paper][original-paper], was extremely valuable to us.
+Nevertheless we highly recommend using our [improved SP800-22Rev1a paper][improved-paper]!

 The above partial list of issues is presented to help explain why we extensively modified their original code.
 Our bug fixes are an expression of gratitude for their efforts.